predict-idlab/plotly-resampler/docs/sphinx/getting_started.rst

 Users can interact with 2 components:

 * :ref:`FigureResampler <FigureResampler>`: a wrapper for *plotly.graph\_objects* that serves the adaptive resampling functionality.
-* :ref:`downsamplers <downsamplers>`: this module withholds various downsampling methods.
+* :ref:`aggregator <aggregator>`: this module withholds various data aggregation methods.

 Installation ⚙️
 ---------------